WHAT INCOTERMS YIELD?

 DPU

-The term Delivered At Place Unloaded, also known as DPU, is used for any mode of transportation, including multimodal transportation.
-Under this term, the seller is responsible for arranging transportation and delivery of the goods to the agreed place of destination, as well as for obtaining licenses and documentation for export from the nation of origin and for customs operations always for export.
+The term Delivered At Place Unloaded, also known as DPU, is used for any mode of transportation, including multimodal transport.
+Under this term, the seller is responsible for arranging transportation and delivery of the goods to the agreed destination, as well as for obtaining licenses and documentation for export from the nation of origin and for Customs clearance always for export.

-The seller is also responsible for unloading the goods at the agreed destination.
-The risk of loss or damage of the goods passes from the buyer to the seller once the goods have been unloaded at the agreed destination.
-The buyer is responsible for the import of goods, including customs costs and procedures.
+The seller is also responsible for unloading the goods at the agreed place of destination.
+The risk of loss or damage of the goods passes from the buyer to the seller once the goods have been unloaded at the agreed place of destination.
+The buyer is responsible for importing the goods, including customs costs and procedures.

 The wording of this term of surrender is considered complete with the indication of the agreed place of destination (e.g. DPU Munich).